Cursed-Entertainment/RTS_oU/README.md

 - Unity 2017
 - Visual Studio 2017

-# Current State of The Project
+# Current state of the project

 - I aim to modernize the UI, Particle System, input system, utilize NavMesh, and update the MiniMap.
 - I will continue working in the 2017 version but plan to fork when ready for modern Unity.